huisaddison/blog/content/cute-proof.md

 and we know covariance matrices in general are positive semidefinite.

 ## Discussion
-I'm particularly fond of this proof because elegantly connects two facts:
+I'm particularly fond of this proof because it elegantly connects two facts:

 *   Kernel functions evaluated on finite sets yield positive semidefinite matrices by definition.